 Leading P/E = 164.94/11.39 = 14.48

-Using the trailing P/E, Facebook is seen to be overly valued due to the high P/E ratio; Microsoft is overvalued while Apple is the undervalued stock.
-Using thee Leading P/E, Microsoft is the overly valued stock; Facebook and Apple have P/E ratios less than the benchmark P/E thus undervalued.
+Using the trailing P/E, Facebook is seen to be overly valued due to the high P/E ratio; Microsoft is overvalued, while Apple is the undervalued stock.
+Using the Leading P/E, Microsoft is the overly valued stock; Facebook and Apple have P/E ratios less than the benchmark P/E and are thus undervalued.

-Usually, the Trailing EPS and Leading EPS are based on previous records contrary to forward EPS that is based on the forecasted fundamentals (Lebdaoui & Wild, 2016).
+Usually, the Trailing EPS and Leading EPS are based on previous records, contrary to forward EPS, which is based on the forecasted fundamentals (Lebdaoui & Wild, 2016).

 The formula used is: payout ratio (1+growth rate)/ (return-growth)